LyiZri/funBlock/README.md

 ![license](https://img.shields.io/badge/License-Apache%202.0-blue?logo=apache&style=flat-square)
 [![maintainability](https://img.shields.io/codeclimate/maintainability-percentage/polkadot-js/apps?logo=code-climate&style=flat-square)](https://codeclimate.com/github/polkadot-js/apps)

-# @polkadot/apps
+# @funblock/apps

 A Portal into the Polkadot and Substrate networks.
 Provides a view and interaction layer from a browser.

-This can be accessed as a hosted application via https://polkadot.js.org/apps/ or you can access the IPFS hosted version via https://polkadot.js.org/apps/ipfs (via hash) or https://dotapps.io (via ipns) to explore any of the supported Polkadot and Substrate chains.
+This can be accessed as a  application via http://13.215.172.56/#/explorer

 If you run one or more IPFS node(s), pinning the UI (which only gets updated on releases) will make it faster for you and others.
 You can find details about that below in the IPFS chapter below.